Pinterest analytics tools help you track your performance on the platform. But you can also use them to craft a winning Pinterest business strategy.

-What it measures: The number of times your Pin showed up in the Home Feed, search results, and category areas.
-The more content you pin, the more impressions you’ll get.
+What it measures: The number of times your pins appear in the Home Feed, search results, and different category feeds.
+In other words, one impression = one view.

-What it measures: The number of times your Pin has been saved to somebody else’s board.
+What it measures: The number of times people have tapped your pin to take a closer look.

-What it measures: The number of times someone clicks through to your website via a Pin (also see Pinterest website analytics below).
+What it measures: The number of clicks through to your website from the pins on your profile.